wp-plugins/simple-share-buttons-adder/readme.txt

 No hotlinking to another website to slow downloading or for tracking use, it's simple, as promised.

+You can even upload and use your own custom images if you wish!

 The Simple Share Buttons Adder utilises features that, as a WordPress user, you will be familiar with.
 A self-explanatory administration screen will have you showing your Share Buttons on your posts and pages in no time!

 <iframe width="420" height="315" src="http://www.youtube.com/embed/dkte9uu2o0M" frameborder="0" allowfullscreen></iframe>